sourcebots/docs/docs/programming/vision/index.md

 The positions of various points on the marker within the image are exposed over the API.
 This is useful if you would like to perform your own Computer Vision calculations.

-The corners are specified in clockwise order, starting from the top left corner of the marker.
 Pixels are counted from the origin of the image, which conventionally is in the top left corner of the image.

 ```python